Azure-Samples/communication-services-ui-library-maui/AndroidMauiBindings/README.md

 ### Windows

-Windows users can use powershell and run the script as an administator.
+Windows users can use powershell and run the script as an administrator.

 ```cs
 ./downloadJarScript.sh